 High Schools Near the Campus

-The high schools close to the Levine Campus are Ardrey Kell, Butler, East Mecklenburg, Independence, and Providence.
+The CMS high schools close to the Levine Campus are Ardrey Kell, Butler, East Mecklenburg, Independence, and Providence.

 The Middle College High School at Levine

 This partnership between Central Piedmont and Charlotte-Mecklenburg Schools is designed for high school juniors and seniors who want to complete their high school graduation requirements while earning college credit through Central Piedmont.
 The Middle College High School at Levine Campus opened in spring 2014.
-Some students may graduate with both their high school diploma and associate degree at the conclusion of their 12th-grade year, while others choose to remain at Central Piedmont for a 13th year to complete those credentials or earn a technical certification to begin a career.
+Some students may graduate with both their high school diploma and associate degree after their 12th-grade year, while others choose to remain at Central Piedmont for a 13th year to complete those credentials or earn a technical certification to begin a career.
 The Middle College High School at Levine Campus's admissions information may be obtained by contacting the Middle College staff.

 Major Programs/Courses Offered

 Classes offered on Levine Campus are both college credit curriculum courses and non-credit continuing education courses.
 Most of the curriculum classes are general education courses for students seeking transfer to four-year colleges or for students seeking two-year degrees in business administration.
 Also housed at the Levine Campus are degree programs in Automotive Systems Technology, Nurse Aide, and Medical Assisting.
 A wide array of Corporate and Continuing Education non-degree and non-transfer courses and programs also are offered for those wishing to acquire professional workplace credentials, training, and skills or explore areas of personal interest.
 Corporate and Continuing Education courses have various starting and ending dates, course lengths, and subjects.
-They are designed to meet the needs of the community at large and range from mandatory licensure updates to personal enrichment, recreation, and leisure classes.
+They are designed to meet the community's needs at large and range from mandatory licensure updates to personal enrichment, recreation, and leisure classes.

 Located beside a small pond, the Levine Campus is made of three large, connected buildings in addition to the Joe Hendrick Center for Automotive Technology, with adjacent parking.
 The campus has more than 125 state-of-the-art smart classrooms seating a variety of class sizes (from 18 to 95 seats).
 The campus has a variety of spaces where students can gather to study alone or in groups, connect with their friends, and wireless connections to the internet are available across the campus.
 The facility also includes two art studio spaces, four biology and four chemistry flex labs, one geology lab, two student technology centers, two dance/aerobics rooms, a fitness/weight room, the Academic Learning Center for tutoring, a language lab, and testing and course placement services.
 The new Levine III building includes the Georgia Tucker Fine Arts Hall, a black box multipurpose performing arts theater which seats 146 people, and a state-of-the-art Health Careers instructional center.